Skip to content

 Midnite 10 Senior Engineering Officer Sergeant Major Lasse Ahlgren

-The team’s new senior engineering officer, in other words no. 10, is Sergeant Major Lasse Ahlgren from Pylkönmäki, Central Finland.
+The team’s senior engineering officer, in other words no. 10, is Sergeant Major Lasse Ahlgren from Pylkönmäki, Central Finland.
 After high school, Ahlgren left for Halli, Jämsä, to do his military service on the Aircraft Maintenance NCO Course, after which he served the rest of his service time in Tikkakoski at the Supporting Air Operations Squadron working with transport and liaison aircraft.
 After conscript service, he stayed on at the Supporting Air Operations Squadron for another year to continue the line of work he already knew.
 After this, he was recruited for a year by a civilian company which provides maintenance services for the Air Force’s aircraft.

 After completing the Basic Military Personnel Course, he was employed by the Utti Jaeger Regiments’ Helicopter Battalion in 2004.
 He worked there for about five years working with helicopters.